 Use diluted - 50:50 dilution (one part essential oil: one part of vegetable oil).
 Then,

 As I mentioned during the introduction I use many professionally made blends that contain Balsam Fir.
-Transformation and Believe are very good for emotional issues for animals (and people!).
+Transformation and Believe are very good for emotional release for animals (and people!).
 It is also in an the only ointment that I will use at the barn often called Animal Scents Ointment.

 Note about Animal Use: Certain oils can be very toxic to cats.
 Citrus and pine products and oils in particular.
 Please consult your vet if you are not sure about applying any essential oil to your pet.

 What are the Safety Precautions?
-First, only use therapeutic grade essential oils when wanting healing results!
+First, only use therapeutic grade essential oils when wanting results!
 Because it is approved as a Food Additive (FA) and Flavoring Agent (FL) by the FDA, Balsam Fir Oil is readily available on the market in many different qualities.

 Could result in skin irritation (dilution is recommended).
 Avoid sunlight for 3 to 6 hours after use.